NetizenCorp/GVM-Docker/README.md

 volumes:
     gvm-data:
 ```
-Next, its time to stand up the docker using docker-compose.
+Next, it's time to stand up the docker using docker-compose.
 ```bash
 sudo docker-compose up -d # The -d option is for a detached docker image
 ```